Seamonsters-2605/Ardroid/README.md

 The app is on the Google Play store!
 Search "ardroid robot controller seamonsters".

+You will need App Inventor 2 to compile the app to an APK.
+For more information, see `theming/README.md`.

 ## Arduino Sketch Installation Instructions
 - Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 - Download the `ardroid.ino` file from this repository.
 It must be in a folder called `ardroid` (all lowercase).